OWASP/owasp-masvs/Document/0x06-V1-Architecture_design_and_threat_modelling_requireme.md

 - At MASVS-L1, components of the application are identified and have a reason for being in the app.
 All security controls are properly enforced on remote endpoints.
 - At MASVS-L2, the architecture and threat model have been formally defined, and the code adheres to the architecture.
-- With MASVS-R, the threat model extends to app-specific client-side attacks where the mobile operating system and/or end user are untrusted (e.g. stealing sensitive information that *must* be stored on the client, or cheating in an online game).

 ## Security Verification Requirements